 The issues of the Resilience Chapter cut across the priorities and strategies of other NDP chapters.
 The chapter connects those priorities to specific populations or to address specific cross-sectoral issues (Figure 1).
 In many cases, it will require that specific programmes are initiated, which otherwise would not be planned within a single ministry or collaboratively across several ministries.
-MoPIC will establish Coordination Committees at federal and regional-state levels enabling coordination and collaboration across line ministries and issues in this chapter can be managed.
+MoPIC will establish Coordination Committees at federal and regional-state levels enabling coordination and collaboration across line ministries and sectors.
+MoPIC will prepare operational guidelines for these committees which detail how the collaborative issues in this chapter can be managed.
 Partners such as the Somalia NGO Consortium will be used to ensure that these Coordination Mechanisms involve key nongovernment partners in this work